3 Easy Ways to Access a Shared Folder With Different Credentials

 The default Map Network Drive wizard settings configure Windows to connect with shared folders using the PC’s local user account and password.

-You can’t access a shared folder with different credentials unless you select the Map Network Drive’s Connect using different settings option.
+You can’t access a shared folder with different credentials unless you select Map Network Drive’s Connect using different settings option.

 Credential Manager saves the shared folder’s login credentials in a vault.
 Users need to erase saved credentials to access shared folders with different credentials.